 Yet this is not enough.
 What I was able to read in your souls in this way gave me the direction for the partial goals we were striving for each time.
 An objective historian must be able to prove one day through critical research that seeing the ultimate great goals, and consciously holding onto these great goals, was my primary task in the last 25 years.
-However, the individual partial goals that had to be achieved, the way we held onto and discovered these partial goals, as well as the enlightened striving to achieve them, is simply inconceivable without you, my dear Schoenstatt Family.
+But the individual partial goals that had to be achieved, holding onto and discovering these partial goals, as well as the enlightened striving to achieve them, is simply inconceivable without you, my dear Schoenstatt Family.
 It is here that a deeper linking of what we did and aimed at, of our life and love, began.
-These things are so alive in me that I can usually tell you how this or that came from him or her, it is a bit of what was alive in his or her soul.
+These things are so alive in me that I can usually tell you: That and that came from him or her, that is a bit of what is alive in his or her soul.
 It is here that we find the mysterious source of our profound community life.
-As you know, I usually have no time for socialising, nevertheless your faithfulness never wavered.
-This was because the union in the depths of our souls rested on such a firm foundation.
+As you know, I have no time for socialising, nevertheless your faithfulness never wavered.
+This was because the union in the depths of our souls rested on such a deep foundation.